Mohammad Dehghani

 Supervision information

-MSc dissertation in academic year 2022-23: I encourage students with an interest in the areas of empirical finance, asset pricing, and other topics related to time series econometrics to select me as the dissertation supervisor.
+I do not take PhD student.
+For MSc dissertation, I encourage students with an interest in the areas of empirical finance, asset pricing, and other topics related to time series econometrics to select me as the dissertation supervisor.
 In particular, I am willing to supervise the following topics, though you are more than welcome if you consider any other related topic within the above areas or want to amend or change these topics.

 Topic A. Testing the random walk hypothesis, the efficient market hypothesis, and/or the predictability of stock returns and/or cryptocurrencies: The Efficient Market Hypothesis (EMH) states that market prices reflect all available information (Samuelson, 1965; Fama, 1970), and no one can beat the market because market prices are not predictable.
 There are different forms of EMH, one of which is the Random Walk Hypothesis (RWH).
 Based on the RWH, the stock market moves randomly.
 On the other hand, behavioural economists suggest that due to overreaction, panic, human errors, etc., markets are not always efficient.
 The recent empirical results concerning market inefficiency are mixed.
 For example, Durusu-Ciftci et al. (2019) review the literature and the methodologies and conclude in favour of the RWH.
 However, Hill and Motegi (2019) report against RWH for the U.S. and U.K. markets during financial crises.
 In this context, to reconcile EMH and behavioural economics, the Adaptive Market Hypothesis (AMH) supposes that market inefficiency is time-varying.
 This may motivate you to investigate the AMH versus the EMH by characterizing the evolution of market inefficiency over time.